cbtek/TicTacToeDemo/README.md

 4) Click "Configure Project"
 5) Enable parallel compiliation by adding the -j option to the command line path (optional)
 6) Build or CTRL+B
-7) A bin folder with artifacts gets generated at the same level as ProctorFreeProjects
+7) A bin folder with artifacts gets generated at the same level as projects folder

 # TicTacToe Demo Videos